szstonelee/gointernal/nil.md

 It means there is an internal _ptr in pointer.

-(pointer has another item which is type, but I am not sure whether the type item is in compile time or run time)
+(pointer has another item which is type, but I am not sure whether the type item lives in run time)

 ## when pointer is nil or not nil